VOLUNTEER WITH US!

 Do I need previous horse experience?

 Horse experience is highly recommended to volunteer here.

 Seems like a good time to mention this.
 Many people who volunteer or have children that want to volunteer may not have any horse experience.
 There are risks associated with working with any animal.
 Horses are no different.
 Because of their size, you could potentially be severely hurt if you do not follow all safety rules.
 While we are very careful, just being on the property has associated risks.
 Horses are generally very peaceful, but have a strong “fight or flight” instinct.
 Please read and understand all our rules & regulations and ask one of us if you aren’t sure of something.
-Never go into a paddock or stall where a horse you do not know is.
+Never go into a paddock or stall with a horse you do not know.
 Never do this unless you are authorized.

 What is covered in the volunteer training orientation sessions?